If you’re new to swimming, you may have heard a reference to ‘proper swim etiquette’. But no one will tell you what exactly it is.

 Yes, even in swimming, communication is important. 🙂

 Part of proper swim etiquette is communicating with your lane mates.
-Take the time to verify the following with the people swimming in your lane:
+Whenever I’m on the wall with teammates or others in my lane, I take the time to verify the following with the people swimming in my lane:

-While simple in nature, communication makes all the difference between a frustrating practice and a smooth one.
+While simple in nature, communication makes all the difference between a frustrating workout and a smooth one.
 It’s also the best way to have good lap swimming etiquette.

 4. Move Out of the Way